ShomaJPN/PreventMountVolume/README.md

 ## Usage
 Excute ShellScripts with launchctl / launchd.
 - PreventMountVolume.sh
-- com.myOrganization.PreventMountVolume.plist    <-- Sample /launchd's command plist file
+- com.myOrganization.PreventMountVolume.plist    <-- Sample /launchd's command-plist file
+- ShowVolumeParameter.sh   <-- Show specific volume parameters in variable-entry form (auxiliary)

 ## Install and Run
+Write White-list volume parameter in the PreventMountVolume.sh (WhiteListVolumes area)
+These parameters could be found with diskutil (8), and also ShowVolumeParameter.sh can help it.
-Put ShellScripts to the appropriate directory  `(ex.~/Script)`  , and set execute permissions.
+Put ShellScripts to the appropriate directory  `(ex.~/Script)`  , and set executable permissions.

-Make or change launchd's command plist file, then put it to the appropriate directory. `(ex.~/Library/LaunchAgents)`
+Make launchd's command-plist file to suit for your enviroment, then put it to the appropriate directory. `(ex.~/Library/LaunchAgents)`

 At the first run, confirmation dialog (xxx would like to control "System Events"...) is appeared.
 Please allow it (in the case of Mojave )
 If you did not allow it by mistake, try `$ tccutil reset AppleEvents`

 Start with the following command (only the first time)
 　```launchctl load /Path/to/plist```